coderdc13/draft-for-api/Newest_Financial_Report.md

 In addition, the distribution of the ending returns was set in a graph with the ninety percent confidence interval bound by vertical red bars (directly below).
 The possibilities for the ending returns were arranged (as a prelude to a standardized (aka bell) curve), and the area between the vertical red bars marks 90% of the realm of possibilities for outcomes.
+Essentially, based on the simulations, the ninety percent confidence interval may be considered as where ninety percent of the simulations fall and the corresponding returns.